ranjabi/task-tracker/README.md

 To Do:
 - [ ] Use docker compose in github action for deployment
+- [ ] Handle prisma generate and migrate in production

 Notes:
 - `yarn run-with-db` will use these commands below: